Azerbaijani manat: Etymology

-The word "manat" is derived from the Persian word "munāt" and the Russian word "монета" ("moneta") meaning "coin".
+The word "manat" is derived from the Latin word "monēta" and the Russian word "монета" ("moneta") meaning "coin".
 It was used as the name of the Soviet currency in Azeri (манат) and in Turkmen.

 First manat, 1919–1923

-The Azerbaijan Democratic Republic and its successor the Azerbaijani Soviet Socialist Republic issued their own currency between 1919 and 1923.
+The Azerbaijan Democratic Republic and its successor, the Azerbaijani Soviet Socialist Republic issued their own currency between 1919 and 1923.
 The currency was called the manat (منات) in Azerbaijani and the ruble (рубль) in Russian, with the denominations written in both languages (and sometimes also in French) on the banknotes.
-The manat replaced the first Transcaucasian ruble at par and was replaced by the second Transcaucasian ruble after Azerbaijan became part of the Transcaucasian Soviet Federal Socialist Republic.
+The manat replaced the first Transcaucasian ruble at par, and was replaced by the second Transcaucasian ruble after Azerbaijan became part of the Transcaucasian Soviet Federal Socialist Republic.
 No subdivisions were issued, and the currency only existed as banknotes.

 Banknotes

 The Democratic Republic issued notes in denominations of 25, 50, 100, 250, and 500 manats, whilst the Soviet Socialist Republic issued notes in denominations of 5, 100, 1,000, 5,000, 10,000, 25,000, 50,000, 100,000, 250,000, 1 million, and 5 million manats.